Pages

 On the third night, he spotted another ghost, this one much closer to him, and weirdly doing the exact same thing as the distant ghost, floating upon the water.

-The next day he road into town to the pub, to tell of his story of bravery, and to tell the locals that the ghost of Lake Leak, that had haunted them for over a decade was nothing more than old tree!
+The next day he rode into town to the pub, to tell his story of bravery, and to tell the locals that the ghost of Lake Leak, which had haunted them for over a decade was nothing more than an old tree!

 © 2013 Allen Tiller